saleor/saleor-docs/docs/api-process/product.md

 The `products` query returns the following output:

-* `id` - This is an id linked to the variant of the product's attribute.
-When you obtain a list of products, you are actually querying for all product variants, as this is the most basic entity of each product.
+* `id` - The id is linked to the variant of the product's attribute.
+When you request a list of products, you are actually querying for all product variants, as this is the most basic entity of each product.

 > **Example**
 >